Spiritual Meaning of Giving a Presentation in a Dream: Unveil Hidden Insights

 Why do we dream about presentations?

-We dream about presentations because the brain uses sleep to simulate high-stakes social scenarios and consolidate emotional memories.
+The brain uses sleep to simulate high-stakes social scenarios and consolidate emotional memories.
 Presentations combine three major anxiety triggers: public visibility, performance evaluation, and the risk of judgment.
 Your brain rehearses these situations during REM sleep to process stress and build resilience.

 What is the spiritual meaning of giving a presentation in a dream in Christianity?